New insights for the multivariate square-root lasso: Statistical Properties

-Throughout, let $\tilde{g}$ denote the dual norm of $g$, and define the so-called \textit{subspace compatibility constant} Our bounds will depend on $\Psi_g$.
-In the following, we consider three structures for $\mbbeta_*$ (M1--M3).
-Each corresponds to a distinct subspace pair and decomposable penalty function $g$. \begin{itemize} \item\textbf{M1.} (Elementwise sparsity) We assume that many entries of $\mbbeta_*$ are zero.
+In the following, we consider three model subspaces for $\mbbeta_*$ (\textbf{M1}--\textbf{M3}): each corresponds to a distinct subspace pair and decomposable penalty function $g$. \begin{itemize} \item[]\textbf{M1.} (Elementwise sparsity) We assume that many entries of $\mbbeta_*$ are zero.
 Letting $\mathcal{S} = \{(j,k): \mbbeta_{*j,k} \neq 0~,(j,k) \in [p] \times [q]\}$, define the subspace pair